AlchemistCMS/AlchemistCMS.github.io/index.md

 - You can choose a template for how page visitor will see it or add a completely custom CSS and template.

-### Use cases
+## Use cases

-## Case 1: Realtime votes / Multiple choice quizzes.
+### Case 1: Realtime votes / Multiple choice quizzes.

-## Case 2: SaaS like custom domains for landing page & easy form for feedback/survey/voting.
+### Case 2: SaaS like custom domains for landing page & easy form for feedback/survey/voting.

-## Case 3: Dashboard showing realtime or filter based answers.
+### Case 3: Dashboard showing realtime or filter based answers.

+### show realtime count of visitors.

+### One time password or TOTP to verify the visitor is real.

+We want to make it generic so people can fork it and extend to customize for their use.

 I have invited a few people to contribute.
 Inviting you too.